Master of Commerce

 Overview

-The Master of Commerce caters to students from many different backgrounds and is highly student-centred and flexible in its design, allowing you to choose from specialisation sequences from a range of business disciplines.
+The Master of Commerce caters to students from many different backgrounds.
+Highly student-centred and flexible in design, it allows you to choose from majors and minors in a range of business disciplines.

 What you will study